DSPG-Templates/Graphics-Activity-One/Readme.md

     formatting
 -   The colors of the box plots use the 3rd palette from the `scale_fill_brewer()` function
--   Sizes of texts are…
+-   Sizes of texts are...
     -   Title is `size=rel(1.5)`
     -   Title of x is `size=rel(1.10)` and margins are `margin(t = 5,b = 5)`